slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On hiring and being hired

 <!--
-> *"Hire character.
-Train skill."  -- Peter Schutz*
-> *"Tell me the story of your life. problems and how you solved them."  -- Elon Musk [1971]*

 - Estimativas são Promessas.
 Promessas devem ser cumpridas.
 In a nutshell, you can never give an estimate that is "correct".
 If you could, it would not be an "estimate", it would be a "prediction".
 Therefore, there is zero correlation between an estimate and the actual outcome.
 - hiring questions: sucess history. why did you go that company and why did you left.
 - People want freedom to choose their process.